ustaxcourt/ef-cms/docs/postgres-review.md

 **Question**: Should we move forward with RDS Aurora Serverless V2 Postgres, starting with messages, and begin iteratively switching to it?

+Ideally DynamoDB usage is nil to minimal (only if use case permits) and OpenSearch is limited to text searches.

 Looking for 51% from Flexion Team for Approval

-Final Approval is subject to the USTC Team per their organization structure
+Final Approval is subject to the USTC Team per their organizational structure

 ## Results